fanjum11/leos/README.md

 ### AS AN INDIVIDUAL THAT WANTS TO LEARN AND EARN
 The individual is presented a web page with details of the various tests, topics of the test and prize money etc. The individual can select the tests he/she is interested in.
-We do not show this portion in this draft.
+We do not show the front end portion here.
+The focus is just on the smart contracts.
+We expect this web page will interact with the smart contract according to the following steps.

+The steps to be followed by the web page used by the individual are as follows.
+1. get a list of all the tests and determine which tests are open and their topics.
+Show this list to the individual.
+The individual will decide the topics to learn and tests to answer.
+2. The individual provides a hash of (test answers + secret) to be stored on the blockchain when the test is open.
+3. The individual provides detailed answers to the test questions once the test is locked during the test winner decision interval and before the test reward claim interval starts.
+4. The individual determines if he/she is in the winner list after providing the answers.
+5. The individual gets a list of winners on the test and the prize money on the test once the winner decision interval ends.
+6. The individual then claims his/her reward if a winner with the right amount of prize money.

+In the future probably the wallet of the individual could get the test questions, store the test answers and transmit the answer hash when the test is open and the detailed answers once the test is locked. the wallet can then also claim the rewards.
+In this manner the individual will not need to trust any third party.

 #### DETAILS